 Slavin cemetery.
 Author: Redaktor: Pythin

 One more place for a military tour in Bratislava is Slavin cemetery.
 It is the burial ground of thousands of Soviet Army soldiers who fell during the World War.
-Slavin was constructed between 1957 and 1960 on the site of a field cemetery, and opened on April 3, 1960.
-Architectural style of Slavin is similar to the Palace of Culture and Science in Stalinist architectural style.
+Slavin was constructed between 1957 and 1960 on the site of a field cemetery and opened on April 3, 1960.
+The architectural style of Slavin is similar to the Palace of Culture and Science in Stalinist architectural style.
 In 1961 it was declared a National Cultural Monument.